-Section D. Placement on Standard Salary Schedule: The following rules shall be applicable in determining placement of a teacher on the standard salary schedule:
+Section D. Placement on Salary Schedule: The following rules shall be applicable in determining placement of a teacher on the standard salary schedule:

 Subd.
-1. Initial Placement: To ensure that teachers new to the District are granted full credit for prior teaching experience, academic preparation, and correct lane and step placement on the standard salary schedule, teachers shall be given written notice of this provision and Article VII, Basic Salaries, Rates Of Pay, Other Assignment, Work, And Schedules at their initial date of employment.
+1. Initial Placement: Schedule B will be starting point for conversion of newly hired teachers onto existing Schedule A. To ensure that teachers new to the District are granted full credit for prior teaching experience, academic preparation, and correct lane and step placement on the standard salary schedule, teachers shall be given written notice of this provision and Article VII, Basic Salaries, Rates Of Pay, Other Assignment, Work, And Schedules at their initial date of employment.

-All teachers who disagree with the initial lane and step placement shall have 45 duty days to notify the Human Resources Department in writing.
+All teachers who disagree with the initial lane and step placement shall have 45 duty days to notify the Division of Human Resources in writing.
 The District's liability in a pay dispute concerning initial lane and step placement shall be limited to no more than one year of retroactive pay.